How Plymstock School uses the Pupil Premium

 Key staff with specific responsibilities for leading improvements in outcomes for disadvantaged students are:

-- Assistant Headteacher: Rob Pearsall (Pupil Premium budget and strategy)
+- Deputy Headteacher: Rob Pearsall (Pupil Premium budget and strategy)

 - English: Mairead Schwarz (Pupil Premium Manager)